Classical Premieres and Commissions 2018–19

 BBC Singers/Sofi Jeannin

-On this centenary Remembrance Sunday, British composers Roderick Williams and Bob Chilcott have created new, and very personal, responses to the tragedy of the First World War.
+On this centenary Remembrance Sunday, British composers Roderick Williams and Bob Chilcott express very personal responses to the tragedy of the First World War.

 Die Stadt ohne Juden (PG)